If your landlord doesn't do repairs or does them badly, you can take them to court and claim compensation.

 Hearings usually take place in a room called chambers.
 This could be the judge's private room or a courtroom.
 The public aren't allowed to sit in.

-You can be represented at the hearing by a lawyer or adviser or you can represent yourself
+You can be represented at the hearing by a solicitor or adviser or you can represent yourself

 Before making its decision, the court looks at all the evidence you and your landlord have provided.